markusmoosbrugger/EE-Observer/README.md

 time series database InfluxDB.
 Furthermore it contains an POJO `InfluxFunction` which defines the properties which are stored in the DB.

-The package `dynamodb` contains a database writer which stores the function invocations to an DynamoDB table hosted on AWS.
+The package `dynamodb` contains a database writer which stores the function invocations to a DynamoDB table hosted on AWS.

 The package `functioninvocation` contains a simulator, which simulates multiple runs of multiple